-While there is no definitive cause for clubfoot, there are a number of factors that contribute to a child being born with clubfoot.
+While there is no definitive cause for clubfoot, there are several factors that can contribute to a child being born with this condition, such as:

 - Other birth defects